[Updated: February 21, 2025]

 In general, we define a non-negative error measure by taking two arguments, expected and predicted output, and computing a total error value over the whole dataset.

 The choice of an error measure affects the choice of the learning model.
 Even if the data set and the target function are the same, the meaning of error measure may vary depending on different problems — for example, an email spam classifier.
 There are two error outcomes of a learning model for this email spam problem: false positive and false negative.
-The former means an email is a spam, but the learning model determines it is not; the latter indicates that the learning model says an email is a
+The former means an email is spam, but the learning model determines it is not; the latter indicates that the learning model says an email is spam, but it is not.
+Imagine two scenarios: our personal email account and a working email account.

-In the personal email account case, if the learning model fails to filter out spam emails, it is probably fine.
-Just annoying.
-On the other hand, if the learning model filters out some email which is not spam, for example, an email from friends or a credit card company.
-In this case, it probably fine too.
-We can use the table below to measure this case.
+If the learning model fails to filter out spam emails in the personal email account case, it is probably fine—just annoying.
+On the other hand, if the learning model filters out some email that is not spam, for example, an email from friends or a credit card company, it is probably fine, too.
+The case can be measured in the table below.

 An email is a spam | An email is not spam | |

-If the learning model classifies an email correct, the cost of this error is 0.
-Otherwise, the cost is 1.
+If the learning model classifies an email correctly, the cost of this error is 0.
+Otherwise, it is 1.

 In the other case: working email account.
-Same as the personal account, if a learning model fails to filter out spam, it is annoying but fine.
+Similar to the personal account example, if a learning model fails to filter out spam, it is annoying but fine.
 However, if the learning model classifies the emails from our boss as spam, and leads us to miss these emails, then it is probably not fine.
-Therefore, in this case, the cost of false negative has a heavier weight than the previous example.
+Therefore, in this case, the cost of false negative has heavier weight than the previous example.

 An email is a spam | An email is not spam | |